vidhi-sajnani/interacting-residue-detection/README.md

 - D-SCRIPT-recall-comparison-NEP.csv

 These files contain the predictions made by D-SCRIPT (https://www.sciencedirect.com/science/article/pii/S2405471221003331) along with the ground truth (from https://www.tandfonline.com/doi/full/10.1080/07391102.2024.2435056) for recall calculation and comparison with our models.

+## -D-SCRIPT-prediction
+This folder consists of the following subfolders:
+- M1
+- PB1
+- PB2
+- NS1
+- NP
+- NEP
+These folders contain the predictions made by D-SCRIPT for the respective proteins (raw files).

 ## -versions of libraries used